 The Artsmiths of Pittsburgh Art and Cultural Center (APACC) is a 10,000 square foot space featuring classes, exhibits and local art.
 The entry level showcases local artwork, including ceramics, fiber, glass, illustration, ironwork, jewelry, paintings, prints, and woodwork.
-The café is temporarily closed as it undergoes a new concept, but remains available for rental and Artsmiths events.
-The lower level, affectionately dubbed ‘The Underground’, features a rotating exhibit gallery, classrooms and a second showroom for large works, such as furniture and sculpture.
+The café is temporarily closed as it undergoes a new concept.
+It remains available for rental and is used for Artsmiths’ events.
+The lower level, affectionately dubbed ‘The Underground’, features a rotating exhibit gallery, classrooms and a second showroom for large original.
 The outdoor space boasts a parking lot with free parking, public art installations, space for food trucks or other outdoor activities.

 In May 2006, Kate McGrady opened Koolkat Designs, a small art boutique featuring handcrafted jewelry, accessories, and art, at 691 Washington Road in Uptown Mt.
 Lebanon.
 Beginning with 22 artists, Koolkat almost exclusively featured jewelry, jewelry making classes, and custom beaded jewelry design and repair.
 As Koolkat’s artist and customer base grew, ceramics, fiber goods, painting, photography, cards, and woodworking were also showcased.
 In 2010, Koolkat was accepted as a gallery in the Artist Market at the Three Rivers Arts Festival, and has participated each and every year thereafter.
 Representing 200+ local artists, Koolkat rapidly outgrew its space.